yash-sharma1/docs-site/docs/atomic-swap.md

 Go to [this page](https://ropsten.etherscan.io/address/0xd93395b2771914e1679155f3ea58c41d89d96098#writeContract) and approve some amount of tokens.

  * Function: *Approve*
- * Prameters:
+ * Parameters:
-     * _spender: address of smartcontract, which is `0x12DCBf79BE178479870A473A99d91f535ed960AD`
+     * _spender: address of the smartcontract, which is `0x12DCBf79BE178479870A473A99d91f535ed960AD`
      * _value: approved amount, should be bumped by e^10

-> Note: Please approve more than 1token.
+> Note: Please approve more than 1 token.
 In the following example, 100 PPC token was approved:

 Example of approve 100 PPC on [ropsten testnet](https://ropsten.etherscan.io/tx/0xfa640b382d3842cf508ac347090d2550e35e2193804d2a9318fbbdcdd54c846b)
 #### 2. Call `HTLT` function From Ethereum